dnmfarrell/Go-Strip-JSONC/README.md

 Some JSONC parsers support trailing commas, but as `stripjsonc` is line-oriented, it does not have an option to remove trailing commas.

 ### Test input
-This repo contains a test file called `input.jsonc` which exercises the different cases of embedding comments in JSON.
-The file `output.jsonc` contains the stripped output.
+This repo contains a test file called `data/input.jsonc` which exercises the different cases of embedding comments in JSON.
+The file `data/output.jsonc` contains the stripped output.

 ```
-./stripjsonc < input.jsonc
+stripjsonc < data/input.jsonc

 { "foo //": 123,